Thailand Entry Patterns — Immigration Risk Guide (Mar 2026)

 How Many Visa Exempt Entries Before Denial?
 (2026)

-There's no official limit but there IS a breaking point.
-Learn what 500+ real denial cases reveal about the entry limit, what officers actually count, and when too many happens.
+No official limit exists — but there is a breaking point.
+Here's what 500+ real denial cases reveal about the frequency threshold, what officers count, and when too many happens.

 Frequently Asked Questions